Overview of Research Centers and Thematic Programs

 - Center for Childhood Nutrition Education & Research directed by Dr. Daniel Hoffman

-- Center for Digestive Health
+- Center for Digestive Health; director to be named

 - Center for Health & Human Performance directed by Dr. Shawn Aren